dajneem23/ziglings/.github/README.md

 **Features:**

-- 📊 Tracks completed vs. total exercises
+- 📊 Tracks completed vs. total exercises (only if exercises changed)
 - 📈 Calculates progress percentage
 - 📊 Visual progress bar in notifications
 - 📝 Shows next exercise to work on
 - ⏰ Daily reminders at 9 AM UTC
-- 🔔 Notifications on push events
+- 🔔 Smart notifications on push events:
+  - 📚 Progress updates when exercises folder changes
+  - 🔬 Algorithm notifications when algorithms folder changes
+  - 🔧 Commit info for other changes
 - 📝 Sends commit messages with links to Telegram
 - 🎉 Celebration message on completion
 - 🎮 Manual trigger option